Klosmi/html-basics/JS-basic.md

 Here's an example, when our code is NOT nice, deeply nested → complicated:
 - eg.:
-    *Here we are imitating a request, which sometimes it works, sometimes it doesn't.*
+    *Here we are imitating a request, which sometimes works, sometimes doesn't.*
     *We have 2 callbacks.
 1 for when the request works, 1 when it doesn't.*

     *It can get ugly, when we want to do something when it works or not, so we start nesting other callbacks.*

     *Here we have a `request` function with 3 properties.
 First is a `URL` request (hellowebsite.com/page1), the other 2 are callbacks, 1 for `succes` and 1 for `failure`.*
     *In case of `hellowebsite.com/page1`, we need to nest another function for `hellowebsite.com/page2`, if 'page2' works or not, and for `page3`, and so on.*

     *This example is based on a random number (`Math.random`): it imitates a `delay` which is between 500 ms - 4000 ms (if it's more than 4000 ms it's a failure, but shorter is a success).*
     ```